|

 magic.
 Amulets subconsciously help love, healing, ESP, money,

 White Light Power, protection loved ones and more.
-With
+With amulet

 |